petrushchako/certification/AWSMastersCertification/CLF-C02/ExamTips.md

 - `Systems Manager` allow you to track resource groups and perform automated actions.
 - `AWS Health Dashboard` or `Health API` are used to monitor services health
 - `Trusted Advisor` is the best practice monitoring suggestion tool.
+- `AWS Config` is the backbone of configuration auditing on AWS.
+You can use it to set rules and detect non-compliant resources.
+- `Audit Manager` and `The Well-Architected Tool` help you assess your AWS resources to achieve best practices and compliance standards.
+-